techstarta/techstarta/tracks/README.md

 - We want to keep each track as succinct as possible a track should have a maximum of 10 courses.
 - To contribute to an existing track, simply create branch off the main branch to add your changes.
 Create a pull request to get your changes merged.

 - Got questions?
-Send an email to talentmine@gmail.com
+Shoot us an email at talentmine@gmail.com

 Happy Curating!